1917–18 NHL season: Awards

-The O'Brien Cup, still considered the championship of the NHA, was not actually awarded to Toronto in 1918.
+The O'Brien Cup, still considered the championship trophy of the NHA, was not awarded in 1918.
 It remained under the care of the Canadiens who had won it in 1917, until the death of their owner, George Kennedy, in 1921, when the NHL made arrangements to re-use the trophy.
 The Hockey Hall of Fame lists Toronto as the winner for 1917–18.